robertwenquan/nyu-course-assignment/app-security/password-manager/README.md

  * Program does not need to be interactive.
 Command line interface is sufficient.
    * There is no user interaction in my software implementation
  * Java has great crypto extensions and c/c++ has openssl, however feel free to use python or another scripting language.
-   * I use Crypto library in Python
+   * I use pycrypto library in Python
  * A master key needs to exist, could be auto generated and stored somewhere.
    * masterkey is automatically generated at the first launch
    * masterkey is stored under ~/.pwmgr.key